 Philips makes a wide number of smart LED lights that offer a mix of colors and effects that you can control remotely.
 Plus, LEDs last much longer than other types of lights, and consume less energy, too.
 Philips Hue lights also integrate with Amazon’s Alexa, Google Home, and Apple HomeKit (among many other smart home platforms) so you can use your voice to change the lights.
 It's why numerous Philips Hue lights make the grade as some of the best smart lights around.

 Here’s what each Hue light does, and how much each one costs.
 Note that, unless specified, these lights don’t come with a Philips Hue bridge ($59.99).
-While you can connect the lights directly to the Amazon Echo Plus without the bridge, you'll need if you want to use some of the more fun features in the Hue app, such as lighting scenes and third-party features.
+While you can connect the lights directly to the Amazon Echo Plus without the bridge, you'll need the bridge if you want to use some of the more fun features in the Hue app, such as lighting scenes and third-party features.

 This is the best option if you want only a white light, or if you want to save some money.
-The starter kit costs $69, and includes two bulbs and a bridge.
-A two-pack of bulbs costs $29.
+You can get the starter kit, which includes the bridge, with either two or four bulbs.

 These LED bulbs, which can produce 50,000 shades of white--from warm to cool--are designed for recessed ceiling fixtures.
 A two-pack of these lights costs $49.

 Designed for track and small recessed lighting fixtures, these GU10 bulbs can reproduce millions of different colors, as well as multiple shades of white.
 They’re not cheap: Each bulb (sold individually) costs about $45.